p95max/AutoService_Book/README.md

 - 🌗 **Dark/Light Theme Switcher**: Toggle between light and dark themes for a comfortable experience.
 - 🔐 **Authorisation** by Google available
 - 🌍 **Localization by i18n**: full German🇩🇪 UI translation added (🇬🇧 as default) with a convenient language switcher
+- 🧊 **Snowfall Effect**: Modern snowfall animation rendered on a full-page canvas with automatically adapts to the active UI theme (`light/dark`) for optimal contrast

 ---